LinChenjun2008/Pencil-Kernel/README.md

 cd .\EFI
 mkdir Boot
 ```
+3. Compile `build\kallsyms.cpp`, just compile it the same way you would compile an application.
-3. Open `pencil-kernel\build\config.txt` and configure the following:
+4. Open `pencil-kernel\build\config.txt` and configure the following:
 * `DISK`:The `esp` folder created above.
 * `PHYSICAL_DISK`: The physical disk which you want install pencil-kernel.(Optional).